 Ouabache Land Conservancy protects land by owning nature preserves and by holding permanent conservation easements on privately-owned land.
 OLC now protects 6 properties totaling over 600 acres—all made possible by the generous support of our donors and volunteers.

-Atherton islanD nature preserve
+Atherton islanD natural Area

 Ouabache Land Conservancy is enthused to announce the acquisition of a beautiful 27.9 acre woodland in Parke County.
 The property was originally settled by the Sciurba Family in the 1920’s.
 They had emigrated from Italy passing through Ellis Island and then settled on the property in Lyford Indiana.
 During the depression the family was forced to move to Chicago to find employment.
 Since that departure the property has had no human presence.
 One of the granddaughters has continued to maintain payment of the taxes and any other incurred costs of ownership.
 When approached by OLC with our desire to purchase for preservation, she said “This is the phone call I have been waiting for forty years.”
 A purchase price was arrived at and after several months of legal procedures the acquisition was completed on May 29, 2015.
 OLC is proud to add the Atherton Island Natural Area into the protected properties of West Central Indiana!
 Thanks to the generosity of Dr. Jim and Joy Nardi 80 acres of beautiful upland woods and tallgrass prairie (site of the former Nardi Orchard) was added to the previously protected area of Atherton Island Natural Area (December of 2017) for a total of 108 protected acres.
 Currently Atherton Island Natural Area is only open to the public on special hike and volunteer work days.

 JACKSON/SCHnYDER NATURE PRESERVE